mochi-hpc-experiments/platform-configurations/ANL/Bebop/README.md

 Bebop uses an Intel Omnipath fabric.
 The corresponding transport in Mercury is `ofi+psm2`, using the `+psm2` variant in `libfabric`.

+The `PSM2_MULTI_EP` environment variable should be set to 1 in your job script to avoid conflict between MPI and Mercury when using the PSM2 network.

+The `FI_PSM2_DISCONNECT` environment variable should be set to 1 if you plan to have distinct Mercury applications dictonnect and reconnect to each other (e.g. if you have a long running data service on a set of nodes and a set of applications deployed one after the other on the rest of the nodes, and using the service).

 Job management
 --------------